 Some users have reported that Volume keys on their keyboard do not work.
 This issue is mostly experienced by users using USB keyboards.
 If the Keyboard Volume keys are not working on your Windows computer, then follow the steps mentioned here to resolve the issue.

-Why are Keyboard Volume keys not working on my computer?
+Why are my volume keys not working Windows 11/10?

 Generally, this issue is because of a glitch.
 The glitch can be in your Keyboard’s driver or in any other software responsible to control your volume.
 Usually, after unplugging and replugging the issue should be resolved, in the case of the USB keyboard.
 But if it’s not working, or you don’t have a detachable keyboard, then we have mentioned a solution for you hereinafter.